Agost, Spain: What to pack, what to wear, and when to go [2023]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types C and F. It's important that you choose the right kind.
-A lot of adapters that you can buy are just plug changers and require your electronics to change the voltage themselves.
+A plug adapter that supports outlet types C and F. Ensure that you find the correct type.
+A lot of adapters currently available are just plug changers and expect your electronics to adjust the voltage themselves.
 If yours can't do that they could get destroyed.
-This one is sufficent for most places.
+This one should work in most countries.

-If you plan to see the beautiful Església de Sant Pere Apòstol d'Agost, it's suggested to wear modest clothing:
+If you intend to visit the stunning Església de Sant Pere Apòstol d'Agost, it's useful to wear modest clothing:

-If you see the Museu de Cantereria, wear museum-appropriate clothing and take:
+If you go to the Museu de Cantereria, wear museum-appropriate clothing and take:

 What to wear/what to pack: